tkhongsap/landmap-thailand/landmaps_thailand.md

 1. Use the provided OCR extraction script to extract information from the screenshots
 2. Manually review the screenshots to verify the data
 3. Share the screenshots and extracted data as needed

-For any issues or questions, please let me know!